 In this third and last article about sixteenth-note quintuplets, I’ll show you how to apply the concepts and ideas of the previous lessons in a groove context.
 The first pattern consists to play the sixteenth-note quintuplets on the hi-hat (only with the right hand, without accents) playing the bass drum on the first and on the third beat, and the snare on 2 & 4.

-For this pattern I suggest different accentuations, as shown in the figure below:
+For this pattern, I suggest different hi-hat accentuations, as shown in the figure below.

-At certain tempo range playing sixteenth-note quintuplets with one hand is very challenge, then we’ll play the previous pattern alternating the right hand and the left hand.
-The snare will fall on beat 2 & 4 with the left hand.
+At a certain tempo range playing sixteenth-note quintuplets with one hand is very challenge, then we’ll play the previous pattern alternating the right hand and the left hand.
+The snare will fall on beats 2 & 4 with the left hand.

-Now the final step is to read the pages of Reed’s Syncopation playing the melody of the exercises on the bass drum, The main thing is to maintain a steady groove, playing the sixteenth-note quintuplets on the hi-hat with the snare on 2 & 4, while the bass drum “swung”.
-Here’s the first four bars of exercise one, pg.38.
+Now the final step is to read the pages of Reed’s Syncopation playing the melody of the exercises on the bass drum.
+The main thing is to maintain a steady groove, playing the sixteenth-note quintuplets on the hi-hat with the snare on 2 & 4, while the bass drum “swung”.
+Here are the first four bars of exercise one, pg.38.
 The tempo range suggested is 50 to 96 bpm, good work!

-If you are interested and want to know more about quintuplets, here’s the previous lessons 🙂
+If you are interested and want to know more about quintuplets, here are the previous lessons.